 Thank you to Louise Brady a.k.a.
 Dragonspire for the Liebster nomination.
 Louise is a fantasy author who shares great insights and advice regarding writing.
 Worth the follow.

 If you could have two fictional characters brought to life, who would you choose and why?
 1) Princess Jasmine, because she’d be like, get me out of this over-sexualized, non-period appropriate costume, and prince?
 I don’t need no stinking prince.
-2) I’d say Hermione Granger, because she could change the world for the better, but Emma Watson is doing a pretty good job anyway.
+2) I’d say Hermione Granger, because she could change the world for the better, but Emma Watson is making a pretty good attempt at it anyway.
 If she had actual magical abilities, we’d be all set.

 Thank you to Ann Shannon a.k.a.
 The Manic Writer for the Liebster nomination.
 As an author, Ann specializes in the erotic romance genre, and I’ve been begging her to blog advice on this, so follow her if you’re also interested in her insights.

-What one piece of advice would you offer to someone who just discovered they want to be a writer: Modern publishers and readers have expectations that Jane Austen didn’t have to contend with.
-In order to find out what these expectations are, you need to start reading blogs by pros on what today’s fiction rules are.
+What one piece of advice would you offer to someone who just discovered they want to be a writer: modern publishers and readers have expectations that Jane Austen didn’t have to contend with.
+In order to find out what these expectations are, you need to start reading blogs by pros on what today’s publishing standards are.